Learning the Pareto Front with Hypernetworks: Pareto Hypernetworks

 \section{Pareto Hypernetworks}

 \\

-We start with describing the basic hypernetworks architecture.
-Hypernetworks are deep models that emit the weights of another deep model as their output, named the target network.
-The weights emitted by the hypernetwork depend on its input, and one can view the training of a hypernetwork as training a family of target networks simultaneously, conditioned on the input.
-Let $h(\cdot~;\theta)$ denote the hypernetwork with parameters $\theta \in\mathbb{R}^n$, and let $f$ denote the target network whose parameters we denote by $\phi$.
+We start by describing the basic of hypernetworks architecture (Figure~\ref{fig:PHN_framework}).
+Hypernetworks are deep models that generate the weights of another deep model as their output, named the target network.
+The weights produced by the hypernetwork depend on its input, and one can view the training of a hypernetwork as training a family of target networks simultaneously, conditioned on the input.
+Let $h(\cdot~;\phi)$ denote the hypernetwork with parameters $\phi \in\mathbb{R}^n$, and let $f$ denote the target network whose parameters we denote by $\theta$.
 In our implementation, we parametrize $h$ using a feed-forward network with multiple heads.
 Each head outputs a different weight tensor of the target network.
-More precisely, the input is first mapped to higher dimensional space using an MLP, to construct shared features.
-These features are passed through fully connected layers to create weight matrix per layer in the target network.
+More precisely, the input is first mapped to a higher dimensional space using an MLP, to construct shared features.
+These features are passed through fully connected layers to create a weight matrix per layer in the target network.

-Consider an $m-$dimensional MOO problem with objective vector $\bell$.
+Consider an $m-$dimensional MOO problem with an objective vector $\bell$.
 Let $\boldsymbol{r}=(r_1, ..., r_m)\in S_m$ denote a preference vector representing a desired trade-off over the objectives.
 Here $S_m=\{\boldsymbol{r}\in\mathbb{R}^m\mid \sum_j r_j=1, r_j\geq 0 \}$ is the $m-$dimensional simplex.
-Our PHN model acts on the preference vector $\br$ to produce the weights $\phi(\theta,\br)=h(\br,\theta)$ of the target network.
-The target network is then applied to the training data in a usual manner.
-We train $\phi$ to be Pareto optimal and corresponds to the preference vector.
-For that purpose, we explore two alternatives: The first, denoted PHN-LS, uses linear scalarization with the preference vector $\br$ as loss weights, i.e the loss for input $\br$ is $\sum_ir_i\ell_i$.
-The second approach which we denote PHN-EPO is to treat the preference $\br$ as a ray in the loss space and train $\phi(\theta,\br)$ to reach a Pareto optimal point on the \revision{inverse} ray $\boldsymbol{r}^{-1}$, i.e., $r_1\cdot\ell_1=...=r_m\cdot\ell_m$.
-This is done by using the EPO update direction for each output of the Pareto hypernetwork.
-See pseudocode in Alg. \ref{alg:PHN}.
+Our PHN model takes as input the preference vector $\br$ to produce the weights $\theta_{\br}=\theta(\phi,\br)=h(\br;\phi)$ of the target network.
+The target network is then applied to the training data in a usual manner. \additions{Throughout the training, we randomly sample $\br$ at each iteration from a Dirichlet distribution with parameter $\alpha\in\mathbb{R}^m$.
+At inference time, a given preference direction $\br$, is provided as input to the HN $h$, which outputs the corresponding Pareto optimal solution, $\theta_{\br}$, namely, a set of model weights for specific given $\br$.} We train $\theta$ to be Pareto optimal and corresponds to the preference vector.
+For that purpose, we explore two alternatives.